Barbara Britton

-Barbara Britton (born Barbara Maurine Brantingham, September 26, 1920 – January 17, 1980) was an American film and television actress.
+Barbara Britton (born Barbara Maurine Brantingham; September 26, 1920 – January 17, 1980) was an American film and television actress.
 She is best known for her Western film roles opposite Randolph Scott, Joel McCrea, and Gene Autry and for her two-year tenure as inquisitive amateur sleuth Pam North on the television and radio series Mr. and Mrs. North.

 Early life

 Britton was born September 26, 1920, in Long Beach, California.
 Her involvement with stage productions began when she was 14.
 She attended Polytechnic High School and Long Beach City College, majoring in speech with the intention of working as a speech and drama teacher.
 While in school, she began to show an interest in acting and working on local stage productions.
-Britton was a Republican, and she campaigned for Dwight D. Eisenhower in both 1952 and 1956.

 Career

 In 1941, while appearing in a Pasadena Tournament of Roses Parade, a photo of Britton was used on the front page of a local newspaper.
 A talent scout took notice, and she was soon signed to a Paramount Pictures contract.
 (Another source says that a talent scout spotted her as the lead in the production of The Old Maid at her college, and "three weeks later she was signed by Paramount Pictures as a stock player.")